pukkasahib/INSPIRE_2024/README.md

 Contained within are the data and notebooks for the program sessions.

-Thank you to E. Klyshko for allowing me to borrow his old material and use it.
+*Shout-out to E. Klyshko for allowing me to take his old material and modify it for my own use.*